fabianlee/spring-boot-with-docker-push/README.md

 Minimal Spring Boot project that shows how to use gradle and Palantir plugins to create OCI-compatible (Docker) image.

+Is instrumented with Actuator and documented using OpenDocs/Swagger.

 Full blog: https://fabianlee.org/2022/06/30/java-creating-docker-images-for-spring-boot-web-apps-using-gradle/

 ## Project initially created using Spring Intializer